 Q - Do I need a lawyer?

 A - You are not required to have a lawyer to take your case to court.
 However, it is a good idea to get some legal advice about your situation.
-The Family Court has intake workers.
-In Halifax and Sydney there are Family Law Information Centres at the Supreme Court (Family Division) and duty counsel who can explain the process to you and help you fill out forms, but they cannot represent you in court.
+There are several ways to get legal advice:

-You should talk with a lawyer before you sign any agreement.
-If you sign an agreement, it may not be possible to change it at a later date.
-Lawyers are listed in the yellow pages of the phone book.
+- A private lawyer: Family lawyers are listed in the yellow pages of the phone book.
 You can also contact the LISNS Lawyer Referral Service at 1.800.665.9779 (toll free in Nova Scotia) or 455.3135 in HRM for a referral to a private lawyer;

 - If you cannot afford a lawyer, you may qualify for legal aid.
 Legal Aid offices are listed in the white pages of the phone book under Nova Scotia Legal Aid, in the blue pages under Legal Aid, or visit nslegalaid.ca.
-In Halifax there is also Dalhousie Legal Aid Service at 423.8105.

 Q - Where can I get more information?